gp-config/nvim/README.md

   - the intent is mainly for LSP settings right now;
     - e.g. provide a sub-directory to elixir's LSP projectDir setting
     - e.g. provide rust-analyzer options for false-positive dead client/server code in a leptos project
+- [ ] when a new buffer is opened that isn't already in the buffer list, cleanup old buffers past a certain limit (maybe 25 buffers?)